Răzvan Lucescu: Xanthi

-On 24 September 2014, Lucescu signed a one-year contract with Greek Super League club Skoda Xanthi.
+On 24 September 2014, Lucescu signed a one-year contract with Greek Super League club Xanthi.
 He guided them to their first Greek Cup final in their history.
 Lucescu went on to extend his contract with the Akrites for a further two seasons.

 PAOK

 On 11 August 2017, Lucescu would return to the benches of Superleague Greece as he signed a three-year contract with PAOK.
-His tenure at the club started against Ostersund for the play-off round of 2017–18 UEFA Europa League.
-PAOK went to win the first leg in Thessaloniki, 3–1, but a 0–2 defeat in Sweden in the second leg eliminated them from the competition, as they failed to reach the Europa League group stages for the first time in 5 years.
-At the home front, PAOK had a turbulent season, as they found themselves fighting for the league title with real chances.
-However, the derbies came to disastrous outcomes, with PAOK losing to Olympiacos due to an awarded 3–0 win, as the match was suspended for fan behavior.
-Against rivals AEK Athens, the president of the team, Ivan Savvidis, stormed onto the pitch with a pistol in his holster after a late PAOK goal was overturned after protests from AEK, causing the league to be suspended.
-PAOK was later punished with a reduction of 3 points and the awarding of the game to AEK by 0–3.
-The awarded derbies, as well as the court deduction, played a big role in PAOK losing the league title to AEK, as they finished the championship 2nd, 6 points behind their double-headed eagle rivals.
-Afterwards, PAOK won the Greek Cup after defeating AEK 2–0 in the Cup final in OAKA, Athens, which was viewed as a consolation prize for the lost championship.
+His tenure at the club started against Östersunds for the play-off round of 2017–18 UEFA Europa League.
+PAOK went to win the first leg in Thessaloniki, 3–1, but a 0–2 defeat in Sweden in the second leg eliminated them from the competition, as they failed to reach the UEFA Europa League group stage for the first time in 5 years.
+Despite a bad start in the Super League, his team amassed an impressive winning streak to reach first place in the league table until the derby with AEK Athens on 11 March 2018, where in the 90th minute of the match a Fernando Varela goal was disallowed in a controversial fashion, leading to incidents culminating in the club's president Ivan Savvidis storming the pitch.
+The game was forfeited 0–3 to AEK Athens, with PAOK suffering a three–point deduction, echoing a similar deduction imposed to the club following the abandonment of a league match against rivals Olympiacos in February 2018, which was reversed on appeal.
+PAOK finished second at the end of the season despite winning their remaining fixtures, with AEK Athens becoming champions.
+On 12 May 2018, PAOK wins 0–2 at the home of AEK Athens and wins the Greek Cup.

-In the 2018–19 season, PAOK begin their European adventure in the Second Qualifying Round of the UEFA Champions League, eliminating Basel and Spartak Moscow, before losing in the play-offs against Benfica and dropping to the UEFA Europa League group stages.
-PAOK finished fourth in a group with Chelsea, BATE Borisov and Videoton, only winning 4–1 against BATE in Barysaw and losing all the other matches.
+In the 2018–19 season, PAOK begin their European adventure in the second qualifying round of the UEFA Champions League, eliminating Basel and Spartak Moscow, before losing in the play-offs against Benfica and dropping to the UEFA Europa League group stages.
+PAOK finished fourth in a group with Chelsea, BATE Borisov and MOL Vidi, only winning 4–1 against BATE in Barysaw and losing all the other matches.

 Despite the early European exit, the team enjoyed a great domestic season.
 On 21 April 2019, PAOK won their third league title and their first in 34 years after beating Levadiakos at home with 5–0.
-Lucescu led his side to league triumph without a single defeat, a milestone last reached by Panathinaikos 65 years before, and finished the season with a record-breaking 80 points.
+Lucescu received wide praise from PAOK fans and became a major figure in the club after leading it to its most successful season by that point.
+Despite the departure of star player Aleksandar Prijović in January, Lucescu led his side to league triumph without a single defeat, a milestone last reached by Panathinaikos 65 years before, and finished the season with a record-breaking 80 points.
+On 11 May 2019, the club clinched its first ever double after winning in the Greek Cup final 1–0 against AEK Athens.